Leveraging genomic deep learning models for the prediction of non-coding variant effects: Self-supervised genomic language models

-\textbf{Pre-training tasks.} Most genomic language models process an input DNA sequence into short subsequences (tokens, akin to ``words'') using tokenization schemes such as \emph{k}-mer tokenization or byte-pair encoding.
-Following approaches designed for natural language processing, genomic language models typically use pre-training tasks such as masked language modeling (MLM), in which a subset of tokens (often 15\% by convention) are masked during pre-training and learned from surrounding context, or autoregressive language modeling (ALM), in which a subsequent token is learned from previous context.
+\textbf{Pre-training tasks.} Genomic language models process input DNA sequences into tokens representing either single nucleotides or short subsequences (akin to ``words'' in a language) using schemes such as \emph{k}-mer tokenization or byte-pair encoding.
+Following approaches designed for natural language processing, genomic language models use pre-training tasks such as masked language modeling (MLM), in which a subset of tokens (often 15\% by convention) are masked or randomly mutated during pre-training, then the masked tokens are learned by the model from surrounding context.
+Another pre-training task is autoregressive language modeling (ALM), in which subsequent tokens are learned from previous context.
 Conceptually, MLM is a ``fill-in-the blank'' approach, while ALM is predicting the next token.
-In natural language processing, perplexity per token---a measure of the probability or uncertainty assigned by the model to unseen tokens---is an intrinsic, cross-model metric that can be used to compare models trained with different pre-training tasks, but this practice has not yet been widely adopted in genomics. \citet{consens2023transformers} identify room for improvement in defining more biologically-relevant pre-training tasks (such as incorporating reverse complement prediction \cite{Gndz2023}) rather than simply using those from natural language modeling.
+Some studies suggest room for improvement in defining biologically-relevant pre-training tasks (such as incorporating reverse complement prediction \cite{Gndz2023}) rather than simply using those from natural language modeling \cite{Consens2025}.

 \textbf{Architectures.} As with supervised models, language model architectures vary.
-While the self-attention mechanism of the transformer architecture \cite{Vaswani2017} is central to many models, the paradigm of self-supervised pre-training is not limited to transformers, and some genomic language models have utilized different mechanisms \cite{Zaheer2020, Benegas2023a, Poli2023}.
+While the self-attention mechanism of the transformer architecture \cite{Vaswani2017} is central to many models, the paradigm of self-supervised pre-training is not limited to transformers, and some genomic language models have utilized different mechanisms \cite{Zaheer2020, Poli2023}.
 Encoder-decoder architectures, which learn input representations via an encoder neural network and reconstructions of inputs from those representations via a decoder neural network, are common in language modeling.
-Currently, most genomic language models are encoder-only models trained with MLM \cite{consens2023transformers}.
+Currently, most genomic language models are encoder-only models trained with MLM \cite{Consens2025}.

-Several self-supervised genomic language models have been evaluated on human non-coding variant effect prediction tasks (Table 1), as discussed in Section \ref{sec:evalVEP}.
-We anticipate that genomic language models will need more systematic evaluation of their zero-shot and fine-tuned performance on variants, including extensive direct comparisons to supervised models, before they are widely adopted in downstream variant effect prediction applications.
+Several self-supervised genomic language models have been evaluated on human non-coding variant effect prediction tasks (Supplementary Table 1).
+We anticipate that genomic language models will need more systematic evaluation of their performance on variants, including extensive direct comparisons to supervised models, before they are widely adopted in downstream variant applications.

 \makebox[\linewidth]{\rule{0.625\paperwidth}{0.4pt}}

 \makebox[\linewidth]{\rule{0.625\paperwidth}{0.4pt}}